siris11/vehicle-parking-app/README.md

 - Admin Dashboard: Manage parking lots, spots, and view user/reservation data.
    - Manage Parking lot: Admin can add a new lot, view the spots, delete a lot (if it's not occupied)
-   - Search: Admin can search Users and also search lots by location, pincode,
+   - Search: Admin can search Users and also search lots by location, pincode.

 - User Functionality: Search for lots, book spots, check-in/out, and manage reservations.